-Unlike a disc (circular plate), where stresses and deflections are generally predictable owing to constant edge support, in a sheet (a rectangular plate) - where edge supports vary - they are much less certain.
+Unlike a disc (circular plate), where stresses and deflections are generally predictable owing to constant edge support, in a sheet (rectangular plate) - where edge supports vary - they are much less predictable.

-A sheet may be loaded either with constant or variable pressure over its surface and/or a concentrated (or point) force.
+A sheet may be loaded either with constant or variable pressure over its surface and/or a concentrated (point) force.
 In either case, the ability of a sheet to survive such loading conditions relies upon its edge supports and material properties.

 The edges of a sheet may be supported in an infinite number of ways, including partially.
 But those available in the sheets calculator are limited to four standard configurations, all of which apply to the entire length of the edge concerned.
 These four standard edge configurations are; Fixed, Guided, Simple or Free, each of which is shown pictorially in Fig 1 and physically limited as described below: